Shopkeepers/Language-Files/README.md

 ### Using these translations

-Pick the desired language file inside the folder matching your version of Shopkeepers and follow the [instructions in the wiki](https://github.com/Shopkeepers/Shopkeepers-Wiki/wiki/Language-Files#using-custom-language-files).
-Note that some versions of Shopkeepers had no changes to their messages, so there is no separate folder for them.
-In that case, simply pick the translation of the next lower version.
+* Click the folder that matches your version of the Shopkeepers plugin.
+Some versions of the Shopkeepers plugin had no changes to their language files, so there is no separate folder for them.
+In that case, simply pick the next lower version for which this repository contains language files.
+* Pick the language file that matches your desired language.
+If there is no translation for your language yet, consider [contributing](https://github.com/Shopkeepers/Translations#contributing) one!
+* Once you have opened a language file, click the `[Raw]` button in the top right, and then either copy and paste the contents of the language file to a new file on your computer, or use your browser's `Save page as...` (`Ctrl+S`) action to download the file.
+* In order to then get the Shopkeepers plugin to use your downloaded language file, follow the [instructions inside the wiki](https://github.com/Shopkeepers/Shopkeepers-Wiki/wiki/Language-Files#using-custom-language-files).

 ### Contributing